michaelnozbe/iPadOnly.com/_book/intro.md

 ## This is our 2nd revision of the book

-We initially published this book one year ago, in the summer of 2013, right after the iOS7 announcement.
-While the basic concepts of this book and of our #iPadOnly way remain the same, in the last year since iOS7 shipped things changed.
-Apps got updated (even Microsoft Office for the iPad finally saw the light!) and iOS8 was announced.
-This revision takes all of these things into account.
-Enjoy!
+We initially published this book years ago, in the summer of 2013, right after the iOS7 announcement.
+Today I'm editing this chapter on an iPad Pro 11" which is rocking iOS13... or better yet - iPadOS13.
+That's right, so much has changed that the iPad got his official operating system!

+And yet, even though our book was written more than 6 years ago and both the hardware and the software have come a long way since then... we still believe most parts of our book are as relevant now as they were then.

+Most of the people still look at iPads as these inferior devices and claim you cannot get "real work" done there.

+That's why we both decided to open source our book - put it up on the Internet for everyone to read and enjoy - and keep updating parts of it to show you how liberating and exciting work and play on the iPad can be.

+Let's go!